If you’re trying to build a high quality home gym on a budget, then you’ll want the best adjustable dumbbells you can afford.

 - You adjust these weights manually by removing the plastic spin-lock piece, adding or removing a plate, then spinning the lock back in place.
 In terms of filling up the plates with water, the best way is to fill your sink and submerge them until the bubbles stop coming out.
 Otherwise, you can run them under a thin stream of water from your faucet until full.

 - The only practical purpose I see for these are if you travel a lot and want to do an improvised workout in your hotel room with light dumbbells.
 When empty the bags take up very little room.
 And the bars are light and easy to pack as well.
 That said, if I did a lot of traveling, I’d probably just invest in a TRX suspension training system instead.
 It’s A LOT more useful for improvised resistance training workouts.

 Which Adjustable Dumbbell Set Should You Buy?

 1st Place: PowerBlock Pro EXP Stage 3

-I believe that the greatest long-term investment is going to be the PowerBlock Pro EXP (with Stage 2 and Stage 3 expansion kits).
+I believe that the greatest long-term investment is going to be the PowerBlock Pro EXP Stage 3 (or you can buy the Stage 1 set and get the Stage 2 expansion kit and Stage 3 expansion kit later).
 I believe this so much that I bought them recently.
-Thus far, they've exceeded my expectations.
+Thus far, they’ve exceeded my expectations.